cozy/cozy-stack/docs/registry.md

 ### GET /registry/maintenance

-Get the list of applications with maintenance mode activated.
+Get the list of applications (and konnectors) with maintenance mode activated.

 #### Request